 At KPRC 2, we’re proud to showcase those making a difference in the Houston area.
-Each month in 2022, we’re partnering with Energy Transfer to showcase a different nonprofit organization offering Houstonians a helping hand.
+Each month, we’re partnering with Energy Transfer to showcase a different nonprofit organization offering Houstonians a helping hand.

 Kids’ Meals is always seeking volunteers to prepare and pack meals for delivery.
 Volunteer shifts are held from 9 a.m. to 12 p.m. and 12:30 p.m. to 2 p.m.
 Monday through Friday.
 You can sign up for a shift here.
 Kids ages eight and older are welcome to volunteer – but must be accompanied by an adult.